Using a Peristaltic Pump for Representative Sampling—FAQs

 | | |

-Somatic Cell Counts (SCC) Impact on Dairy Farmers
+Impact of Somatic Cell Counts on Dairy Farmers

 Somatic Cell Counts (SCC) is not just a scientific term of academic interest, it has real-world implications for every dairy farmer.
 Simply put, lowering SCC leads to increased profits.
-That’s not just us saying so, we recently ran across this great article, Somatic Cell Count Impacts Everything by Mike Lormore on DairyWellness.com about the wide-ranging…
+That’s not just us saying so, we recently ran across this article, Somatic Cell Count Impacts Everything by Mike Lormore, DVM, MS, MBA, Director Cattle Technical…

 |